Lower Merion Township, Pennsylvania: Government and politics

-The Township is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the Fifth Congressional District (represented by Rep. Mary Gay Scanlon), the 149th State House District (represented by Rep. Tim Briggs), the 148th State House District (represented by Rep. Mary Jo Daley), the 194th State House District (represented by Rep. Pam DeLissio) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).
+The township is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the Fifth Congressional District (represented by Rep. Mary Gay Scanlon), the 149th State House District (represented by Rep. Tim Briggs), the 148th State House District (represented by Rep. Mary Jo Daley), and the 17th State Senate District (represented by Sen. Amanda Cappelletti).

 Transportation

 Roads and highways

-As of 2018 there were 240.08 mi of public roads in Lower Merion Township, of which 35.14 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 204.94 mi were maintained by the township.
+As of 2018, there were 240.08 mi of public roads in Lower Merion Township, of which 35.14 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 204.94 mi were maintained by the township.

-Several major highways traverse Lower Merion Township, including the Schuylkill Expressway (Interstate 76), "Blue Route" (Interstate 476), U.S. Route 1, U.S. Route 30, Pennsylvania Route 320 and Pennsylvania Route 23.
-The Schuylkill Expressway follows a northwest-southeast route along the northeastern border of the township, adjacent to its namesake river, while I-476 and PA 320 both clip the far northwest corner of the township.
+Several major highways traverse Lower Merion Township, including the Schuylkill Expressway (Interstate 76), the "Blue Route" (Interstate 476), U.S. Route 1, U.S. Route 30, Pennsylvania Route 320, and Pennsylvania Route 23.
+I-76 follows a northwest-southeast route along the northeastern border of the township, adjacent to its namesake river, while I-476 and PA 320 both clip the far northwest corner of the township.
 US 1 follows City Avenue along the southeastern border of the township, while US 30 follows Lancaster Avenue across southern portions of the township.
-Finally, PA 23 follows Conshohocken State Road through the heart of Lower Merion.
+Finally, PA 23 follows Conshohocken State Road through the heart of Lower Merion Township.